Andyyy7666/rob_store_atm/README.md

 <p align='center'><b><a href="https://youtu.be/S6G5m7YOmF0">Preview Video</a></b>

 ## Description:
 Simply walk up to an atm and hit it with a crowbar, blow it up, or you can use any other weapon to cause damage.
-Once the atm stops functioning it will start shooting out money and if you're nearby then you'll receive money.
+Once the atm is damaged, it will start shooting out money and if you're nearby then you'll receive money.

 ## Disclaimer:
 I've included config to work with [ND Framework](https://github.com/ND-Framework), the ESX Framework, QB Framework.
 Or you could write some code and add anything you want.